HumanSignal/label-studio/docs/source/templates/named_entity.md

     <Label value="MISC" background="green"/>
 </Labels>
 ```
-Use the `background` argument with the Label control tag to specify a CSS color for the label.
+Use the `background` parameter with the Label control tag to specify a CSS color for the label.

 Use the Text object tag to specify the text data:
 ```xml